kgryte/shell-compute/README.md

 shell-compute
 ===========

-> Collection of shell scripts for computation.
+> Collection of shell scripts for numerical computation.

 ## Usage

-To use a script, you can either stream a file
+To use a script, you can either stream a data file

 ``` bash
 $ awk -f <script_name> <file>